-The new special rules on Posting of Drivers (Lex specialis) aim at regulating the working conditions of employees providing services in a European Union country other than the one in which their employer is established.
+The new special rules on Posting of Drivers (Lex specialis) aim at regulating the conditions of posting and remunerations of employees providing services in a European Union Member State other than the one in which their employer is established.
 The Lex specialis rules recognise that the nature of the road transport sector requires special rules designed for the posting of drivers.

-A number of EU Member States have already adopted measures in this area, but this has resulted in a patchwork of unharmonised and uncoordinated national legislation across the EU.
+A number of EU Member States have already adopted measures in this area, but this has resulted in a patchwork of non-harmonised and uncoordinated national legislation across the EU.